Abss0x7tbh/massNS/README.md

 - if the domain has a canonical name the tool would usually output just the canonical name.
 - `awsdns` seems to not allow this.
+- Truly have no idea if the authoritative nameservers would ever complain?

 # Non-Exceptions
 Other DNS providers that allow this are :